Our 2023 Grant Cycle will open for applications on March 1, 2023

 - Independent STEM education Initiatives such as homebrew hacking or robotics clubs, student led research projects, and other similar activities not otherwise supported by school or institutional grants.

-- Contests, Scholarships and other Educational Programs that promote student education about information security, computers and the hacker community.
+- Educational Programs that promote student education about information security, computers and the hacker community.

 - Community events and presentations that focus on connecting students, hacker groups, and other interested parties, with recognized Industry leaders.

 Hacker Initiative is open to receiving applications that fall outside of the themes listed above, provided the proposed project is consistent with the spirit of the Hacker Initiative and is designed to promote computer science education and the advancement of STEM knowledge.

 - Eligible applicants include but are not limited to students, student groups, independent security and privacy researchers, small organizations, and individuals.

 - Hacker Initiative gives preference to projects run on small budgets and those less likely to receive corporate, institutional, or government funding.

 - If you have questions about our grant process please write to us at email@example.com.